RavenWorks247/dns-traffic-replay/README.md

 - The system sends **UDP DNS queries only**.
 TCP, EDNS, DNSSEC are not simulated.
 - The Prometheus metric `dnsdist_queries` is expected to be a counter; the query uses `rate()` to obtain QPS.
 - The DNS server pre‑check creates a real socket to determine the source IP that will be used.
 Use `--no-dns-test` if this is unreliable in your environment.
-- Blueprint files are self‑contained (kilobytes) and contain all necessary per‑minute statistics (`qps_mean`, `qps_std`, sample counts).
+- Blueprint files are self‑contained (kilobytes) and contain per‑minute statistics (`qps_mean`, `qps_std`, sample counts) indexed by weekday, hour, and minute.
 No Prometheus connection is needed for replay.
+- **Day‑of‑week alignment** is automatic: replay always picks the historical slot matching the current (or specified) replay time’s weekday and hour.